 - Medications: Parkinson’s treatments may have a wide range of side effects, and can impact the individual in a number of different ways.
 Some kinds of medicine can cause hallucinations or nightmares, for example.
 Make sure your loved one’s doctor advises you about any anticipated side effects of medications so you can be prepared.

 We invite you to explore our San Diego Home Caregivers’ care services to understand how home care can lead to a better quality of life for both your loved one and the family members who are providing care.
 By working with our professional La Jolla home care assistance team to help with some of the more routine aspects of caregiving, family members have the chance to spend more quality time together.
-Contact us online or call us at (619) 487-9000 to learn more about how our care team can help improve quality of life for you and your family.
-To find out more about the different areas we serve throughout San Diego County, please visit our Communities Served page.
+Contact us online or call us at (619) 487-9000 to learn more about the best home care La Mesa and the surrounding areas depend on.